Rebooting Awareness

 Self-awareness stories are the narratives through which we feel ourselves, and reformulated beliefs are the rewrites of those same stories.
 We've encountered many times that such transformations are very beneficial, but how do we truly internalize our new story?

 Simply.
 Just by telling and retelling it to yourself over and over again.
-Why did the ancient Greeks believe in stories about Zeus and Apollo without ever seeing any evidence of them?
+Why did the ancient Greeks Self-awareness reboot1believe in stories about Zeus and Apollo without ever seeing any evidence of them?
 They believed because of the power of storytelling.
 Stories gain strength when they are told over and over again.
 If told sincerely, the story becomes more powerful, more convincing, and eventually, you have no choice but to believe it.

 So, think about the stories you tell yourself.
 They may not be obvious, but if you bring them to light, you can reveal them to yourself.
 Explore these stories and decide how you could refine them to serve you better.
 And as you get better at it, you can completely rewrite your journey of experience.